 Signs and Symptoms

-The most common symptom is shortness of breath, first when you exercise and later while at rest.
-Other symptoms are:
+The most common symptom of pulmonary hypertension is shortness of breath, first when you exercise and later while at rest.
+Other symptoms include:

 - Getting tired easily

 - Swelling in your legs